xiix0/scam/README.md

-You teach best what you most need to learn.
+Your life would be very empty if you had nothing to regret.